 And with that story, Alice refused to say more.

-“She was on drugs,” she said.
+“She was on drugs,” she said with crossed arms, her face saying she would say no more.
 “Who knows what she saw.”

-Old Stephen was reluctant at first, but he finally just let it out.
+Old Stephen was reluctant to say much at first, but he finally just let it out.
 He was too old to care what anyone though, he said.
+It would be a relief just to stop all the questions.

-His full story was quite different.
-But it did not vary in any detail, no matter how often he was asked to repeat it, and despite the open skepticism of the detectives and solicitors when he was on the stand.
+His full story was different from the others’.
+But it did not vary in any way from itself, from beginning to end, no matter how often he was asked to repeat it, and despite the open skepticism of the detectives and solicitors when he was on the stand.

 And this was what he said he saw.

 “Me and Alice and the the girl were standing in the glen, the boy froze up and stopped several yards back, and all the others some distance further back still.
-We all heard horses coming, and then there they were, a group of armed men suddenly appearing on the bank downstream, all covered in chain mail and waving swords and spears.
+We all heard horses coming–everyone turned at the clatter, which is why I say that– and then there they were, a group of armed men suddenly appearing on the bank downstream, covered in chain mail and waving swords and spears.

 “At their head was one who was dressed better than the rest, and his livery had a crest on it.